 For additional information or advice, call 8-1-1 any time of the day, any day of the year.
 If you are in an emergency, call 9-1-1.

 Mental health can refer to a wide range of conditions that affect how you think, feel, or interact with other people.
 The list of conditions that fall under the mental health umbrella is extensive, and finding the information you need may be overwhelming.
-Our Learning Centre groups all of our mental health related information together in one place so that you can easily find what you are looking for.
+Our Learning Centre has mental health information in one place so that you can easily find what you are looking for.

 For help navigating our website, call 8-1-1 to speak with a health services navigator any time of the day, any day of the year.